John David Mann has been creating careers since he was a teenager.

 (That was a good day.)

-At age seventeen, he and a few friends started their own high school in New Jersey (called Changes, Inc. — you can read about it in his book, The Zen of MLM).
+At age seventeen, he and a few friends started their own high school in New Jersey (called Changes, Inc. — you can read about it here and here).
 “Alternative” though they were, his school successfully placed its students in such universities as Harvard and Yale.
 After graduating, he joined the school’s faculty.
 In the years since he has taught children in affluent Boston suburbs, Indiana farms, and the poorest neighborhoods on the outskirts of Philadelphia.

 John never planned to go into business; it just seemed to keep working out that way.
 He has founded one school, one food distribution business, one graphic design business, and two publishing companies.